osg-htc/docs/docs/submit/osg-flock.md

 Before Starting
 ---------------
-Before starting the installation process, consider the following requirements:
+Before starting the installation process, consider the following technical requirements:

 * __Operating system:__ A RHEL 6 or 7 compatible operating system.
-* __User IDs:__ If they do not exist already, the installation will create the Linux user ID `condor`.
+* __User IDs:__ If it does not exist already, the installation will create the Linux user ID `condor`.
 * __Host certificate:__ Recommended for authentication to OSG infrastructure.
   See our [documentation](/security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network:__